aimeecesler/employee-management-system/README.md

   * Delete departments, roles, and employees :heavy_check_mark:

-  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department
+  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department :heavy_check_mark:

 ---